 With the introduction of the tribunal fees, employers were finally able to breathe again.
 The number of claims dropped significantly.
 In the first year following the introduction of the fees, tribunal claims fell by almost 70% and the numbers never picked back up significantly.

 Employers finally saw the threats of employment tribunal clains weaken as employees who did not have strong cases were no longer pursuing these through courts.
 This together with the increase of the length of service requirement from 1 to 2 years for bringing unfair dismissal claims in 2012, meant that employers felt more confident in making business decisions without the constant threat of employment tribunal claims.

-The government now has the challenge of reimbursing all of the fees that had been paid in the past which amount to £32 million.
-This will definitely put a significant administrative burden on the government and on the court system.
+The government then had the challenge of reimbursing all of the fees that had been paid in the past, which amounted to £32 million.
+This put a significant administrative burden on the government and on the court system.

-While this is a wonderful victory for the country in terms of establishing the rights of the people and the limits of the powers of the government, the business world will find itself once again having to deal with ongoing threats of employment tribunals.
+While some see this as a wonderful victory for the country in terms of establishing the rights of the people and the limits of the powers of the government, the business world will find itself once again having to deal with ongoing threats of employment tribunals.

 At Lighter HR we often support our clients with employment situations where things have not gone so well but this is definitely the time to start utilising your HR adviser before taking any actions.
 It’s easier to do things properly from the start rather than needing to dig yourself out of a hole.